 The variables Inner Cell Mass and Trophectoderm Evaluation can be annotated as A, B, C or NA.
-For further information on how to annotate the variables, please see the appendix for the KIDScore D5 model.
+For further information on how to annotate the variables, please see the appendix for the KIDScore D5 model (not available in the US).
 If the KIDScore D5 model is applied, it is very important that these variables are correctly annotated.